Last update: 26 Sept, 2022

 Tips for getting around Capri hassle-free:

-Ffp2 (N95) masks are still required on public transportation, in theaters and cinemas, and in hospitals until June 15th, so always have a mask with you just in case.
-Proof of vaccination or a negative Covid test is necessary only to enter the country.
+Ffp2 (N95) masks are required on public transportation until September 30th, so always have a mask with you just in case.
+Proof of vaccination or a negative Covid test is no longer necessary to enter Italy.

-For more information about current rules, please see Viaggiare Sicuri - Travel Safety
+For more information about current rules, please see Viaggiare Sicuri - Travel Safely